-Aligned with our business strategy, our human capital strategy focuses on solutions to attract, develop, engage, and retain top diverse talent in each of the countries we operate.
-Diversity, equity, and inclusion are top priorities for us.
-To ensure success each of these remains at the core of our business culture, infusing fresh ideas, helping us remain connected to our workforce in a dynamic global market and ensuring mutual respect guides our interactions both internally and externally.
-We expect employees to embrace these values to ensure our work environment is inclusive and respectful, as well as, free of harassment, discrimination, and retaliation.
+Aligned with our business strategy, our human capital strategy focuses on solutions to attract, develop, engage and retain top diverse talent in each of the countries we operate.
+Diversity, equity and inclusion ("DEI") are top priorities for us.
+To ensure success each of these remains at the core of our business culture, with the intention to infuse fresh ideas, to help us to remain connected to our workforce in a dynamic global market and to ensure mutual respect guides our interactions both internally and externally.
+We expect employees to embrace these values to ensure our work environment is inclusive and respectful, as well as free of harassment, discrimination and retaliation.